NobutakaShimizu/SODA25_slide/slides.md

 - We need drift $\gg$ standard deviation: $\frac{1}{k^2} \gg \frac{1}{\sqrt{kn}}$ (thus $k \ll n^{1/3}$).
-  - this obstacle is specific to synchronous models.
+  - This obstacle is specific to synchronous models.
 How about async?

 </v-clicks>